We have put together some facts about registration and the responsibility it brings.

 - Invoices will normally be sent out to all architects at least 60 days before the fee becomes due.

 - The retention fee must be paid by 31 December for the following year.
 The fee covers ARB registration for one year; it is not a membership fee or a subscription.
-Table of current fees here.
+Further information can be found on the fees page.

 - Annual registration expires on 31 December, not on the date individuals were first registered.